filecoin-project/filecoin-docs/content/en/basics/assets/wallets/index.md

 toc: true
 ---

-When someone sends cryptocurrency to your wallet address, the transaction is recorded on the blockchain network and the funds are added to your wallet balance.
-Similarly, when you send cryptocurrency from your wallet to someone else's wallet, the transaction is recorded on the blockchain network and the funds are deducted from your wallet balance.
+When someone sends cryptocurrency to your wallet address, the transaction is recorded on the blockchain network, and the funds are added to your wallet balance.
+Similarly, when you send cryptocurrency from your wallet to someone else's wallet, the transaction is recorded on the blockchain network, and the funds are deducted from your wallet balance.

-There are various types of cryptocurrency wallets, including desktop, mobile, hardware, and web-based wallets, each with their own unique features and levels of security.
+There are various types of cryptocurrency wallets, including desktop, mobile, hardware, and web-based wallets, each with its own unique features and levels of security.
 It's important to choose a reputable and secure wallet to ensure the safety of your digital assets.

 ## Compatible wallets